D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 Version info:

 v5.7
+- Updates:
+	- Medic: Ki Power is now called Ki Energy.
+Healing Rain now heals 10 + 15% of max HP each round.
+Dragonrot damage changed to 8 + 5% of max HP damage per round.
+Medic's Spiritual Clarity now also breaks curses.
+Text changes.
+	- Added extra component to update description of Medic Arts ability.
+This component is only relevant if Poison Weapon or Lay On Hands were changed after installing this mod (ex. with ToF).
+This component can be re-run at any time (does not uninstall other mods).
+	- ToB: if starting new game, Beast Hunter and Confessor now start with Leather Armor, so they can wear it.
-- Drifter:
+- Compatibility notes:
+	- Powder Keg: fixed minor issue when installed after IWDification (was gaining 2 HLA song abilities).
-- Artisan's Kitpack: fixed compat issue with Medic kit's Poison Weapon (from Medic Arts ability).
+	- Medic: fix compat issue with Artisan's Kitpack (related to Poison Weapon changes).
 This mod must be installed after Artisan's kitpack for fix to be applied (it needs to know which resource is the correct Poison Weapon before install).
+	- Blood Minister: weapon restrictions (for FnP or DoF mods) will no longer include any item that is usable by all classes, races, alignments, regardless of weapon type.
+	- Talents of Faerun: Fixed possible installer warning if installed after class revisions section.
+Not recommending to install after, I just did it as an experiment.
+Most kits will probably work fine installed before or after (will account for class revisions either way).
+However, the divine casting kits need to be before the cleric revisions for custom spheres to work.
+- Armor restrictions notes:
+	- Loosened restrictions for dragonscale armors.
+Kits with restrictions can now wear a full step up for dragon type armors (ex. if restricted to chain or splint, can wear plate-style dragon scales).
+Class restrictions will still apply.
+For BG2EE and IWDEE, this will catch mod items installed before this mod if they have "Scale Armor" (39544 in dialog.tlk) as the unidentified name.
+	- No longer restricts any armor that is usable by all classes, races, alignments, regardless of armor type.
+This is to account for possible mod items usable by anyone (for lore reasons, etc.).

 v5.6
 - Updates: